Today's Top Gainer

 The implementation and monitoring of this policy is currently assigned to the Audit Committee of the Board.
 Though the Board is striving to identify various elements of risk, however, in the opinion of the Board, there has been no element of risk which may threaten the existence of the Company.

 M/s.
-BGJC & Associates LLP, Chartered Accountants (Firm Registration No. 003304N), were appointed as Statutory Auditor of the Company at the 34th AGM till the conclusion of 39th AGM.
+BGJC Associates LLP, Chartered Accountants (Firm Registration No. 003304N), were appointed as Statutory Auditor of the Company at the 34th Annual General Meeting (AGM) till the conclusion of 39th AGM of the Company.

 In terms of Section 204 of the Companies Act, 2013 read with the rules made thereunder, and upon the recommendation of the Audit Committee, the Board of Directors has appointed M/s.
-Chandrasekaran Associates, Company Secretaries as the Secretarial Auditors of the Company to conduct Secretarial Audit for the financial year ending 31st March, 2019.
+Chandrasekaran Associates, Company Secretaries as the Secretarial Auditors of the Company to conduct Secretarial Audit for the financial year 2019-20.

 M/s.
-BGJC & Associates LLP, Chartered Accountants (Firm Registration No. 00304N), Statutory Auditors of the Company have submitted their reports on the financial statements of the Company for the financial year ended 31st March, 2018.
-There has been no observation or comment of the auditors on financial transactions or matters which has any adverse effect on the functioning of the company; further, there is also no qualification, reservation or adverse remarks in the Auditors Reports on the financial statement of the Company for the financial year ended 31st March, 2018 except that there was one instance of delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund (IEPF) by the Company.
-In this regard it is clarified that due to last minute request received from one of the shareholders claiming his unpaid dividend amount, the relevant Bank took time to issue the Demand Draft in favour of the shareholders.
-Further, until the Demand Draft was encashed, the bank could not make the cheque for the final amount, in favour of IEPF.
-After the Demand Draft was encashed by the shareholder, the Bank issued the cheque and the amount was duly transferred to the lEPFs account.
-The delay was unintentional and to protect the interest of the shareholder.
-However, the management would take steps to avoid such recurrence in future.
+BGJC Associates LLP, Chartered Accountants (Firm Registration No. 003304N), Statutory Auditors of the Company have submitted their reports on the financial statements of the Company for the financial year ended 31st March, 2019.
+There has been no observation or comment of the auditors on financial transactions or matters which has any adverse effect on the functioning of the company; further, there is also no qualification, reservation or adverse remarks in the Auditors Reports on the financial statement of the Company for the financial year ended 31st March, 2019.

 In terms of Section 204(1) of the Act, a Secretarial Audit Report, given by M/s.
 Chandrasekaran Associates, the Secretarial Auditor of the Company, in prescribed form has been annexed as Annexure-2 hereto and forms part of this Report.
-Further, there has been no qualification, reservation or adverse remarks or disclaimer or qualification made by the Secretarial Auditors in their report for the financial year ended 31st March, 2018 except that there was one instance of delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund (IEPF) by the Company.
-Necessary explanation has been made in this regard in above paragraphs.
+Further, there has been no qualification, reservation or adverse remarks or disclaimer or qualification made by the Secretarial Auditors in their report for the financial year ended 31st March, 2019 except delay in filing 2(two) e-form with the Registrar of Companies during the Financial Year 2018-19, which was beyond the prescribed time period of 30 days.

 SUBSIDIARIES, JOINT VENTURES AND ASSOCIATE COMPANIES